Most Worrying Identity Theft Statistics for 2024

 (FTC)

-Baby Boomers lost the most to identity theft in 2020 and 2021.
-However, identity theft statistics for 2021 also show that they are in fourth place in terms of report numbers.
+Baby Boomers lose the most to identity theft, but they are also in fourth place in terms of report numbers.
 This means scams are particularly costly per person for this age group.

 (Michigan State University)